Keep Your Digestive System Happy: 5 Tips for a Healthier Gut

 - Whole grain bread

 Probiotics are living organisms that benefit our health when we consume them.
 They do this by interacting with the existing beneficial bacteria that live in your gut.
-Studies have shown that consuming adequate levels of probiotics can improve various health outcomes, with some types of probiotics helping with managing gastrointestinal symptoms.
+Studies show that consuming probiotics could help improve various aspects of your health, like managing gastrointestinal symptoms.

-One of the easiest ways to incorporate probiotics into your daily life is through diet.
-Fermented foods, for instance, have been proposed to comprise a new addition to food pyramids in Canada, leading to a fifth food group beyond meat, vegetables, dairy and grains.
+One of the easiest ways to incorporate probiotics into your daily life is through your diet.
+Fermented foods, for instance, are some of the best natural sources of probiotics.
+They're so healthy that Canada has even added these foods as a fifth food group on their food pyramid!

 Some foods that naturally contain probiotics include: